 \subsection{Optimization performance, fidelity, and cost}

-We use the number of circuit executions required to converge the VQE as a metric of the subroutine's quantum cost.
-Figure~\ref{fig:vqe_num_qcs} shows the scaling of this cost with the number of bath sites for three different optimization methods.
+We use the number of shots required to converge the VQE as a metric of the subroutine's quantum cost.
+Figure~\ref{fig:vqe_num_qcs} shows the scaling of this cost with the number of bath sites for the three different optimization methods.

 The costs presented there, which are averages over all runs that solved AIMs with the corresponding number of bath sites, highlight the differences in computational expense between the tested optimization methods.